tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/Activities/02-Stu_Describing_America/README.md

 * Use the `describe_america()` function you defined to create a Python list containing all the adjectives describing the word `America` into all the inaugural addresses in the corpus.

-## Hints
+## Hint

-* To create the Python list, we encourage you to use list comprehensions.
+To create the Python list, we encourage you to use list comprehensions.
 You can recall [how list comprehensions work in the Python documentation](https://docs.python.org/3.7/tutorial/datastructures.html#list-comprehensions).

 ---